How to Keep Children from Seeking Approval from Others

 Therefore, you’ll have to maintain a constant positive attitude of active listening.
 This way, you’ll be able to understand the child, know their opinions, and give them the importance they have.

 What’s more, you’ll allow them to express themselves and make them feel respected and loved.
 At no time should you have lead them to believe that anything could cause us to withdraw our affection and love.

 Of course, if a behavior or opinion doesn’t seem appropriate, we should express that our position is contrary to theirs, but in a respectful way.

 So, we must always remember that school also plays a vital role in the education and upbringing of children.
 In the classroom, kids may seek constant approval from teachers or peers in order to feel that they belong.

-For this reason, teachers must seek to ensure that children build a strong and solid self-esteem.
+teachers must seek to ensure that children build a strong and solid self-esteem.

 Remember that preventing children from seeking approval from others helps to prevent abuse.
 Therefore, teachers have to show children that they have affection and respect for them and that being more or less dependent won’t change the situation.